-3.3.3 DRS and ubiquitous deployment
+3.3.3 DRS (non-fixed deployment)

 As new applications and technology evolve and develop, new deployment scenarios and needs arise.
 One of these scenarios is the direct transmission of Earth Observation data to itinerant earth stations at installed at typical locations or on moving platforms (e.g., aerial, maritime or land vehicles).